bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 :::{.tip}
-All functions in these notes should automatically link to their online help pages (these are the same help pages inside Rstudio that we saw in the previous section).
+All functions in these notes should automagically link to their online help pages (these are the same help pages inside Rstudio that we saw in the previous section).
 Try clicking on the `barplot()` function here or in the previous code block to see its help page.
 :::